Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 I advise you to go to a restaurant where the prices are displayed.
 It’s not that simple, but there are a few.

 If you want to spend a few hours on the beach of Bocagrande / Laguito, you will like to take shelter in the shade.
-Don’t hesitate to negotiate for free the carp+ plastic chairs if you order food and beverages.
+Don’t hesitate to negotiate for the carp and plastic chairs if you order food and beverages.

 13# Double-Check the Bill